clintarmstrong/same_game/README.md

-I have written hundreds of applets for Google Workspace over the years but this is the first time that I have ever written a game!
+I have written hundreds of applets for Google Workspace over the years but this is the first time that I have ever written a game that lives in a Google Sheet!

 This game is a clone of a game called SAME GAME that I played as a kid.
 The object of the game is to score as many points as possible by grouping and eliminating large chains of blocks.